-The below authorized officials will, without delay, and taking into account the safety of the University community, determine the content of the notification and initiate the notification system.
+The authorized officials listed below will, without delay, and taking into account the safety of the University community, determine the content of the notification and initiate the notification system.
 The notification will be issued in these circumstances, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.